Baked Sweet Potatoes

 A DELICIOUS SWEET POTATO RECIPE

 Man I love sweet potatoes!
 I love that you can make them savory or make them sweet like the ones that I’m sharing with you today.
-Minimal steps and ingredients are involved and they will turn out perfect every time!
-This is a great recipe if you want to switch up your usual baked potato routine.
-These are baked up with crispy skins with a light and fluffy center that will make your mouth water!
-If you are looking to bring the flavors of the steakhouse to your home, then you must try my Steakhouse Sweet Potato recipe.
+These sweet potatoes are baked up with crispy skins with a light and fluffy center.
+If you are looking to bring the flavors of the steakhouse to your home, then you must try this Steakhouse Sweet Potato recipe!

 FREQUENTLY ASKED QUESTIONS: